You’re Hurting in Different Ways - But This Doesn’t Have to Be the End

 Will you be “neutral” or take sides?

 I won’t play referee.
 I’m pro-truth, pro-healing.
-The truth is that good people have affairs, yell, hurt their partner, pursue for closeness or turn off and retreat.
+The truth is that good people have affairs and cheat, yell, hurt their partner, pursue for closeness or turn off and retreat.
 We impact each other.
 So sometimes you might see me pushing the partner who cheated to own their actions and speak about the hurt underneath and sometimes you'll see me pushing the betrayed partner to express needs without collapsing into shutdown or retaliation.
 I’ll be working in service of your relationship.
-At times, you might not agree with my approach - and that’s okay.
-We’ll talk about it openly, just like everything else.

 How long does affair recovery take?